Unusual Places to Advertise

 Who is looking at the bottom of anyone’s shoe?!
 Well, everyone is.
 Most people, when relaxing, prop one foot up across their knee, or up on a table, or in various other viewable places.
 The Supra brand shoe offers a sole that doubles as ad space.
 Think about it.
 Is that a great place for your product or service?
 It could really make people stop and stare.
 And with smartphones, people can access web addresses instantly, so it could be the perfect place for a URL.

 That’s not a spelling error.
 There is now a legitimate way to advertise on raw and cooked meats, using a new laser etching technique.
-Could be a great way to sell barbecues, crock-pots, frying pans, or numerous other products.
+It could be a great way to sell barbecues, crock-pots, frying pans, or numerous other products.
 It doesn't even have to be about food; what about an ad for a gym?
-Turn yourself into the ultimate piece of man meat.

 There are millions of cars on the roads and millions of people looking for ways to help pay for gas.
 One way both parties can be a winner is through car advertising.
 Via magnetic signage or custom wraps, cars can become moving billboards for a product or service.